a parish looking for answers

 However, if you are shopping in Tesco (or if someone is shopping for you) you might like to put a couple of cartons of UHT milk in the Foodbank box.
 UHT milk is the one thing that is in short supply at the moment.

 LOCAL BUSINESSES and CONTACTS

 In Ceres, the Butcher is delivering.
 The Spar Store is keeping well stocked and keeping its usual hours.
 Much appreciated!

-The Ceres Inn s doing a roaring trade in carry out meals at the weekend.
+The Ceres Inn Is doing a roaring trade in carry out meals at the weekend.
 Well done Lenny !
 I know that this is much appreciated.
+This is the link:

 In Springfield the store is well stocked too.
 Much appreciated!